Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-sql-api-nodejs.md

     `config.key = "FILLME"`

 ## <a name="run-the-app"></a>Executar a aplicação

-1. Executar `npm install` num terminal para instalar os módulos npm necessários
+1. Execute `npm install` num terminal para instalar os módulos npm necessários

 2. Execute `node app.js` num terminal para iniciar a aplicação Node.js.

-Agora, pode voltar ao Data Explorer e ver, consultar, modificar e trabalhar com estes dados novos.
+You can now go back to Data Explorer, modify, and work with this new data.

 ## <a name="review-slas-in-the-azure-portal"></a>Rever os SLAs no portal do Azure